| |

 nearly all follow that pattern.
 Some community councils, like

-coats of arms and coronet.
-The very occasional community council,
+their coats of arms and coronet.
+The very occasional community

-like Lerwick, has been granted a crest - though, as for all modern
+council, like Lerwick, has been granted a crest - though, as for

-Scottish civic heraldry, there is no helmet to wear it on.
-And, very
+all modern Scottish civic heraldry, there is no helmet to wear it

-rarely in contemporary Scottish civic heraldry, the occasional
+on.
+And, very rarely in contemporary Scottish civic heraldry, the

-community council, like Burntisland, has a motto above the shield.
+occasional community council, like Burntisland, has a motto above

 Although burghs